 Study Population: All AS patients represented in the Multi-Payer Claims Database (MPCD) (2007-2010) which includes information from United Healthcare (Optum Insight), Truven Marketscan (2010-2014), and U.S. Medicare claims data (2006-2014) will be included.
 Samples of the general population in United Healthcare and Medicare will be used for the non-AS comparators.
 Entry criteria will include a rheumatologist’s diagnosis of AS, six-months of pre-diagnosis insurance coverage and data availability, and (for drug-specific exposures) administration of AS exposures of interest after the AS diagnosis.
 For the estimation of the incidence of comorbidities, the data collection will end at the earliest of date of death, lost medical or pharmacy coverage, end of study period, first outcome occurrence, or treatment discontinuation.

 Variables: All variables available in the databases (e.g. age, gender, median household income (as available), geographic location, pre-existing comorbidities etc.) will be collected.
-The outcomes of interest include disease manifestations and comorbidities (total 11 categories: including cardiac, neurological, kidney, lung diseases, , spondyloarthritis manifestations (such as uveitis, psoriasis, and inflammatory bowel disease), infections (hospitalized and opportunistic), hematologic malignancy, solid tumors, and non-melanoma skin cancer (i.e. basal and squamous cell cancer).
+The outcomes of interest include disease manifestations and comorbidities (total 13 categories: including cardiac, neurological, kidney, lung diseases, fracture, spondyloarthritis manifestations (such as uveitis, psoriasis, and inflammatory bowel disease), infections (hospitalized and opportunistic), hematologic malignancy, solid tumors, and non-melanoma skin cancer (i.e. basal and squamous cell cancer).

 Sample size, data analysis: The total number of people included in these three databases is approximately 40 million persons.
 The AS and the comparator non-AS population will be drawn from these patients.
 We will calculate the age and sex standardized prevalence of AS, the prevalence of comorbidities and the incidence rate (with 95% confidence interval) of outcome of interest by treatment exposures stratified by each data source.
 Crude and multivariable adjusted hazard ratios of outcomes of interest for each exposure (DMARDs, biologics, and NSAIDs or no AS medication) will be calculated stratified by each data source using Cox regression.
 Conditional on the homogeneity of the hazard ratios across data sources, the stratified results may be pooled to provide a narrower confidence interval of hazard ratios.
 Sandwich estimators will also be used to adjust the variance due to patients contributing multiple episodes.
 The Lin, Wei, and Ying (1993) method will be used to check the proportional hazard assumption.
 Hazard ratios for patient characteristics will also be provided.